Types of Vaulted Ceilings

 Dome vaults are popular in master bathrooms and studies.
 The name pretty much explains exactly what this vault looks like.
 It is a dome that is recessed into your standard ceiling.
 It’s also popular in entryways and other small spaces because it can give the appearance that the entire ceiling is domed.
 Although it’s possible to create a completely domed ceiling, it becomes very challenging as the rooms get bigger.

-These three vaulted ceilings represent the most popular vaults that are used in architecture today.
+These four vaulted ceilings represent the most popular vaults that are used in architecture today.
 There are a few other arches to note, though.
 The rib vault is a take on the groin vault in that it’s made up of intersecting barrel vaults.
 The only difference is that the barrels used for the rib vault are not of the same diameter.
 The fan vault is a very complex series of arches that has not been used often throughout history.

-So, if you’re looking to make your homes remarkable, choose one or all of the three vaulted ceilings mentioned here.
+So, if you’re looking to make your homes remarkable, choose one or all of the four vaulted ceilings mentioned here.
 The one you choose will depend on the style you’re looking to achieve, but they are all winners – each vaulted ceiling will create its own jaw-dropping effect.